Blog

 [1] There have never been as many teams represented in a Texas outrigger event before.
 Nor have as many paddlers participated in a Texas outrigger event before.
 The sport is growing!

 [2] Ginsie, we are so sorry that we did not get to distribute them at the event.
-The crowd began to thin as soon as the racing was done … long before we could tally the results.
+The crowd began to thin as soon as the racing was done

 [3] We learned a few things that we hope will make this faster at the next event.